(0 items: $0.00)

 You are Here > Nut Trees > Hickory Trees

-Shagbark hickory and shellbark hickory trees produce excellent nuts to eat, and many gardeners consider that the hickory and pecan are the finest nuts to taste and grow.
-The hickories prefer to grow in wet locations and usually don't bear nuts early, but are dependable yearly nut producers once bearing starts.
-The hickory tree and the pecan tree can hybridize and form a thinner shell called a 'Hican,' that is extremely cold hardy with a flavor that combines the spicy hickory with the oily pecan.
+Shagbark hickory and shellbark hickory trees produce crunchy flavored nuts to eat, and many gardeners consider that the hickory nut and pecan are the finest nuts to taste and grow.
+The hickories prefer to grow in wet locations, and usually don't bear nuts until the tree grows to be about 15 feet tall, but the hickory tree is a dependable yearly nut producer once bearing starts.

 USDA Zones 5-10